 medicinal actions: expectorant, antitussive, antimicrobial, antispasmodic, carminative, tonic, hepatic, astringent, diaphoretic.

 preparation: (ideally cold infused) warm root tea; tincture, medicinal honey, syrup.

 indications: a bitter, spicy, aromatic and warming antimicrobial herb to dispel that cold, damp early-winter malaise.
-Elecampane = Lung, and has also been used since ancient times as food and medicine to stimulate digestion. it is best known today for its powerful abilities to warm, loosen, draw forth and relax chronic deep wet lung issues.
+Elecampane = Lung, and has also been used since ancient times as food and medicine to stimulate digestion. it is best known today for its powerful abilities to warm, loosen, draw forth and relax chronic, cold, wet lung issues.

-Indicated for chronic bronchitis and pertussis, bronchial asthma, emphysema, tuberculosis - anything with chronic phlegm or cough - as well as stagnant, cold digestion with bloating and gas.
+Indicated for chronic bronchitis and pertussis, bronchial asthma, emphysema, tuberculosis - anything with chronic cold respiratory phlegm - as well as stagnant, cold digestion with bloating and gas.

 contraindications: not ideal with very hot, dry, irritated cough.
 May cause reactions in those allergic to the Asteraceae family.

 note: This information is not a replacement for a trained herbalist.
 Please consult your medical professional before treating yourself or others with this or any other herbal remedy.